MiksuNy/rust_ray_tracing/README.md

 Todo:
 - Support for other image formats (at least .bmp, maybe .png)
 - Scenes and models
-    - Texture support for .obj files
+    - Textures
-    - Support for .gltf format for camera support, better PBR materials etc.
+    - Support for .gltf format
-    - Simple scene file format
 - Better BVH
 - Multithreaded rendering